 Since Mark knew how to draw, it made everything easier.
 She finished contouring in no time and the dialogue was the only part left.

-They ended up on the ground, in the living room with a lot of papers around them and incomplete spaces in the script.
+Somehow, they ended up on the ground, in the living room.
+They had a lot of papers around them and incomplete spaces in the script.